 Does this question seem heretical?
 Shortly after statins were introduced in the U.S. in the late 1980s, a drug company researcher contacted us.
 He had been involved in statin research and was concerned that these drugs might raise a little-known lipid fraction called lipoprotein(a).

 He was in favor of lowering LDL cholesterol with a statin.
-But he thought that also raising Lp(a) with a statin might be a little like driving with your foot on the gas and the brake simultaneously.
+But he thought that also raising Lp(a) with a statin might be a little like pushing a boulder up a steep mountain.
+Remember the Myth of Sisyphus?

 Here is a question about this issue from a reader of our syndicated newspaper column.

 Q. I inherited very high levels of Lp(a), and I have known for years there is little I can do to reduce it.
-I tried niacin, but I can’t tolerate it.
+Although I tried niacin, I can’t tolerate it.

-I grew up in Germany where doctors test for this routinely.
+In Germany where I grew up, doctors test for this routinely.
 In the US, I have had difficulty getting it tested.